Ulf Ekberg: Personal life

 Ekberg dated the Swedish model/actress Emma Sjöberg from 1994 to 2000.
 Until summer 2010, Ekberg lived in London.
 He currently lives in Stockholm with his girlfriend Johanna Aybar and their three children.

 On 27 March 1993, Expressen reported that Ekberg had once been a member of a band called Commit Suiside [sic], which was active in Gothenburg from 1984 to 1986, when Ulf was between the ages of 14 and 16.
 In 1998, the bootleg Swedish record label Flashback Records released Uffe was a Nazi!, an unauthorized, five-track compilation of what it claimed were Commit Suiside recordings.
 The songs contained explicitly violent and racist lyrics.
 A photo allegedly depicting Ekberg making a Nazi salute was used for the record's cover.
-Ekberg denied that Commit Suiside wrote or performed the songs released on Uffe was a Nazi!, and described the band as "a New Wave music band creating and performing electronic music on synthesizers without any political touch or agenda."
+Ekberg denied that Commit Suiside wrote or performed the racist songs released on Uffe was a Nazi!, and described the band as "a New Wave music band creating and performing electronic music on synthesizers without any political touch or agenda."
 Ekberg also denied ever being a member of the Sweden Democrats, a far-right political party founded in 1988.

 Nonetheless, Ekberg has acknowledged being involved in neo-Nazi skinhead culture in his youth, and has repeatedly expressed regret for his views and actions during that part of his life.
 In the 1997 documentary Our Story, Ekberg said: "I told everyone I really regret what I've done. [...]
 I took the experience from it, I learned from it.
 But that life is not me.
 It's somebody else."
 In 2013, he said: "During the early 1990s I did dozens of interviews, all around the world, about the people I sometimes found myself surrounded by in the 1980s and how profoundly regretful I am now about associating with such individuals.
 Those interviews covered every aspect of my past, as I strove to be an open book to anyone who asked. [...]
 The teenage mistakes I did make in terms of my chosen ideas at the time were unfortunate and if I were to live through those days again I would have done things very differently!
 I'm truly deeply sorry for any hurt and disappointment this has caused for our fans, and I want to be very clear that Ace of Base never shared any of these opinions and strongly oppose all extremist opinions on both the right and left wing."